luontola/retrolambda/README.md

       Output directory into where the generated class files are written.
       Defaults to same as retrolambda.inputDir

-  retrolambda.changed
+  retrolambda.includedFiles
-      A list of all the files that have changed since last run.
+      List of files to process, instead of processing all files.
       This is useful for a build tool to support incremental compilation.

 ```